Personalize the user experience

 Shortcut menus provide a few ways to explicitly change a page to better suit your requirements or the requirements of your company.
 (A shortcut menu is also known as a right-click menu or context menu.)

 Some of the most typical and important changes that can be made to a page are available directly as options on a shortcut menu.
-For example, to add or hide columns in a grid, just right-click a grid column header, and then select Add columns or Hide this column.
+For example, starting in Platform update 17, if you want to add or hide columns in a grid, just right-click a grid column header, and then select Add columns or Hide this column.